Pearl-UTexas/gaze_tracker/README.md

 3) Configure launch/gaze_predict.launch file with locations of configuration data for Darknet

 ### Face Recognition
-We use [this](https://github.com/ageitgey/face_recognition) dlib based face detector in this package.
+We use a [dlib based face detector](https://github.com/ageitgey/face_recognition) in this package.

 Install by running: ```pip install face_recognition```